AckerlyXu/heima/articles/service-fabric/service-fabric-concepts-partitioning.md

 7. Next, you need to override the `CreateServiceReplicaListeners()` method of the Processing class.

+    >[!NOTE]
-    >[AZURE.NOTE] For this sample, we assume that you are using a simple HttpCommunicationListener.
-For more information on reliable service communication, see [The Reliable Service communication model](/documentation/articles/service-fabric-reliable-services-communication/).
+    > For this sample, we assume that you are using a simple HttpCommunicationListener.
+For more information on reliable service communication, see [The Reliable Service communication model](./service-fabric-reliable-services-communication.md).

 8. A recommended pattern for the URL that a replica listens on is the following format: `{scheme}://{nodeIp}:{port}/{partitionid}/{replicaid}/{guid}`.
     So you want to configure your communication listener to listen on the correct endpoints and with this pattern.